moq-wg/moq-transport/draft-ietf-moq-transport.md

 --- abstract

-This document defines the core behavior for Media over QUIC Transport (MOQT), a media transport protocol over QUIC.
+This document defines the core behavior for Media over QUIC Transport (MOQT), a media transport protocol designed to operate over QUIC and WebTransport, which have similar functionality.
 MOQT allows a producer of media to publish data and have it consumed via subscription by a multiplicity of endpoints.
 It supports intermediate content distribution networks and is designed for high scale and low latency distribution.